HridoyBongo/tapestry-android-sdk/README.md

 See `GoogleAnalyticsActivity.java` for an example Activity that utilizes the plugin.
 The code provided in this example should be added to the Activity that you would like to use to send analytics.

 Note: This example does NOT use EasyTracker.
 If your analytics code has been implemented with EasyTracker you will need to make the appropriate adjustments to the provided code.

-The Tapestry plugin uses up to 6 custom variable slots in Google Analytics.
-To take advantage of all 6 analytics, users will either need a Premium Google Analytics account or a Universal property used with v3 of the SDK.

 ## License